Communication Systems and Electronics (with Industrial Experience) MEng Hons

 Our Communication Systems and Electronics degrees combine in-depth knowledge of communications theory and applications together with the necessary electronic engineering content for you to understand the design and implementation of modern communication systems.

-You will start your degree studying Software Development and the Fundamentals of Communication before focusing on subjects such as Analogue and Digital Communications and Instrumentation and Control in your second year.
+You will start your degree studying Software Development and the Fundamentals of Communication before focusing on subjects such as Analogue and Digital Communications, and Instrumentation and Control in your second year.
 You complete a final year project in your third year alongside core and optional courses including Integrated Circuits and Artificial Intelligence.
+You will also gain further technical depth in your studies and additional industry experience with placements during your final year.

 Where could it take you?